apache/directory-fortress-commander/README-SECURITY-MODEL.md

 ## 5. Apache Wicket Buttons

-- The app pages have buttons that are protected by Apache Fortress Administrative Role-Based Access Control (ARBAC) permissions.
+- The app pages have buttons that are protected by Apache Fortress Administrative permissions.
-- When a user logs in, their activated ARBAC permissions are cached into the HTTP session.
+- When a user logs in, their activated Admin roles and permissions are cached into their HTTP session.
-- Whenever a page is loaded, the app verifies the User has a corresponding ARBAC permission, otherwise, the button is not loaded.
+- Whenever a page is loaded, the app verifies the User has a corresponding Admin permission, otherwise, the button is not loaded.
-- The following table shows the mappings between Administrative (ARBAC) permissions, web pages and the corresponding Admin Roles.
+- The following table shows the mappings between Admin permissions, Admin Roles and the corresponding Web Pages.
-- This security policy is defined here: [FortressWebDemoUsers](src/main/resources/FortressWebDemoUsers.xml)
+- The security policy is defined here: [FortressWebDemoUsers](src/main/resources/FortressWebDemoUsers.xml)

 | Perm Name (object name:operation name)                                    | Pages           | fortress-core-super-admin | fortress-web-user-admin | fortress-web-audit-admin |
 |---------------------------------------------------------------------------|-----------------|---------------------------|-------------------------|--------------------------|